NotAnyMike/RL-Football/README.md

 ## Exercise 2: Different TD algorithms

+Let's try and use this one to check the correctness implementation of the algorithms https://github.com/dennybritz/reinforcement-learning

 ### Q-learning algorithms
 The implemented version is the very first working version, therefore not the most optimal, its performance is